B.'s story

 The B. buildings

-After its launch in 2014, the second building (B.2) was added to the B. concept in 2016, followed by the third building (B.3) in 2017.
-We call the buildings B.1, B.2, and B.3.
-In total, B. now consists of 40,000 m² for offices, workspaces, and events, and 24,000 m² of smart city hub, which has space for logistics companies and urban farming, for example.
+Following its launch in 2014, the second building (B.2) was added to the B. concept in 2016, and the third building (B.3) in 2017.
+We refer to the buildings as B.1, B.2, and B.3.
+In total, B. now comprises 40,000 m² of space for offices, workspaces, and events, and 24,000 m² of smart city hub, which accommodates logistics companies and initiatives such as urban farming.

-But what does the B stand for?
+But what does the "B" stand for?

 MANIFESTO

-This must be
+This must be the place—

 Work is better when yo

-, it doesn't feel like it.
+, it doesn't feel like work

-Brand movie
+Brand Video

 B. Team